alpaca-tc/admin_script/README.md

 $ bundle exec rails generate admin_script:install
 ```

-AdminScript provides a rails engine that can display listing of your scripts.
+AdminScript provides a Rails engine that can display form of AdminScript.
 Add the following to your `config/routes.rb`

 ```